ENG517/Procedure/RavindranH/p-possystem-performsale.md

 - Add the product to the cart.
 - Adjust the quantities, modifiers, and add-ons.
    - **Warning**: Ensure a product does not have $0 price before adding to the cart.
+   - **Tip**: You can also add a product to cart by scanning its barcode.

 ### Step 3: Review Order
 - Verify the product price, taxes applied, and quantity.